 The NearHub Board S Max addresses common pain points with an intuitive interface requiring minimal training, robust build quality, and regular software updates.
 Educational users benefit from classroom management tools and lesson recording, while corporate users gain meeting analytics and seamless Teams/Zoom integration.

-Step 1: Define Primary Use Cases
+Step 1: Define Your Primary Use Cases

-Step 2: Assess Technical Environment
+Step 2: Assess Your Technical Environment

 Step 3: Calculate Total Cost of Ownership